 The City of Columbus won the U.S. Department of Transportation (USDOT) $40 million Smart City Challenge in June, 2016 after competing against 77 cities nationwide to implement a holistic vision for how technology can help all residents to move more easily and to access opportunity.
-Columbus was also awarded a $10 million grant from Paul G. Allen’s Vulcan Inc. Foundation to reduce greenhouse gas emissions through the de-carbonization of the electric supply and transportation sectors.
+Columbus was also awarded a $10 million grant from the Paul G. Allen Family Foundation to reduce greenhouse gas emissions through the de-carbonization of the electric supply and transportation sectors.

 The Vision of Smart Columbus is to:

 - Improve access to jobs through expanded mobility options in major job centers

 - Connect Columbus residents to safe, reliable transportation that can be accessed by all

 - Better connect our visitors to transportation options

 - Develop a more environmentally-sustainable transportation system